brainhackghent/brainhackghent.github.io/page-team.md

 <td width="500px">
 <button class="accordion"><i class="fas fa-id-card" style="position: relative; top: -5px; text-indent: 0px; vertical-align: middle; color:white"></i>&nbsp;&nbsp;Bio</button>
 <div class="panel">
-  <p align="justify" style="font-family: arial;"><br>Sofie is currently doing a PhD at the department of Data Analysis (Ghent University, Ghent, Belgium), supervised by Prof. Dr. Daniele Marinazzo.
+  <p align="justify" style="font-family: arial;"><br>Sofie is currently doing a PhD at the Department of Data Analysis (Ghent University, Ghent, Belgium), supervised by Prof. Dr. Daniele Marinazzo.
 Her research focuses on the intertwined domains of (resting-state) neuroscience and lateralization/handedness.
-During her PhD adventure, she has also been involved in Open Science events, either as part of the organizing committee (e.g. BrainHack Ghent 2017/2018) or as a volunteer (e.g. Pint of Science, Ghent).
+During her PhD, she has also been involved in Open Science events, either as part of the organizing committee (BrainHack Ghent <a href="https://brainhackghent.wixsite.com/brainhackghent/submitted-projects">2017</a>/<a href="https://brainhackghent.github.io/">2018</a>) or as a volunteer (Pint of Science, Ghent).
 Creating an Open Science community and communicating Open Science to a broader public is something she wants to be progressively involved in.</p>
 </div>
 </td>
 <td width="500px">
 <button class="accordion"><i class="fas fa-id-card" style="position: relative; top: -5px; text-indent: 0px; vertical-align: middle; color:white"></i>&nbsp;&nbsp;Bio</button>
 <div class="panel">
-  <p align="justify" style="font-family: arial;"><br>TBA</p>
+  <p align="justify" style="font-family: arial;"><br>Remi is a postdoctoral fellow in the Crossmodal Perception and Plasticity laboratory (<a href="https://cpplab.be" >CPP-Lab</a>) at the Université catholique de Louvain.
+His work focuses on the multisensory aspects of perception and he uses high-resolution MRI to address these questions.
+He sees in open science a way to a) build a more inclusive research community based on cooperation rather than competition and b) addresses some of the replicability and reproducibility issues that are affecting many areas of science.</p>
 </div>
 </td>
 </tr>